JustinKenpisi/website/lectures.md

 ---
-title: Conference papers and public presentations
+title: Presentations
 permalink: /lectures/
 ---

+## Conference papers and public talks

 *I have only begun keeping a record of these in the last decade.*